raghudotcc/pspeaking/README.md

 # PSpeaking

-Tinkering with the ultraspeaking thingy.
+Tinkered with the [ultraspeaking](https://ultraspeaking.com/) thingy.
 It was a paid thing, so I am writing this.

 ## Usage